tue-5ARA0-2022-Q1/.github/profile/README.md

 1. A Git and Github tutorial, where you'll learn to use basic version control (individually, week 1);
 2. The development and training of an application that assists realtors in valuating housing prices (individually, week 2,3);
 3. The development and training of a pokerbot, an agent that plays Kuhn poker against fellow students (group, week 4-8).

+# FAQ

+_I'm getting a "running scripts is disabled on this system" error._<br>
+Open Windows PowerShell (from the start menu), and right-click to run as an administrator.
+In the shell terminal, type `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned`.
+This command sets permissions to run scripts on you machine.

+_Where do we need to hand-in our projects?_<br>
+There is no need to "hand-in" your project as such; we will grade your project as-is on GitHub, at the time of the deadline.
+Just make sure that you push all your changes by the time of the deadline.
+After grading your work we will offer feedback through a pull-request.

+_I used the HTTPS link to clone a repository because the SSH link failed for me, is this okay?_<br>
+This is fine, but it will request your password every time you want to commit your changes, which might be annoying.
+SSH is definitely the better option, but first you need to create SSH keys and setup your GitHub account (see above).

+_Is it sufficient to explain our choices in .ipynb (notebook) files, or should we only work in the .py (python source) files?_<br>
+The notebook files in the assignment repositories offer guidance and an environment to experiment.
+However, the .ipynb files are not graded.
+Only the .py files are graded, so complete your assignments there.

+_I found a great resource, can I directly copy code from there?_<br>
+No, the TU/e code of conduct applies to code in the same way it applies to written text.
+We expect students to take inspiration from sources on the internet, but also to evaluate them critically and submit their own interpretation, with a reference to the original source material.
+Also, if you're unsure, then please ask.